issmirnov/zap/README.md

 ## Installation

-### Step 0: Quick Install

-If you just want to hack around:

-1. `go install github.com/issmirnov/zap`
-2. `tmux new-session -t zap`
-3. `$GOPATH/bin/zap`
-4. `curl -I -L -H 'Host: g' localhost:8927/z` - should return 302 to github.com/issmirnov.zap

-If you want to actually install this properly, read on.
+If you know how to use ansible, head over to the [ansible galaxy](https://galaxy.ansible.com/issmirnov/zap/) and install this role as `issmirnov.zap`.
+I've done the heavy lifting for you.
+If you want to do this by hand, read on.

 ### Step 1: Set up Zap to run as a service